Tx Lifecycle

 Encryption & Metadata

-• The client will include their encryption public key in the transaction, along with a four other parameters to tighten the security of encryption.
+• The client will include their encryption public key in the transaction, along with four other parameters to tighten the security of encryption.
 These are:

-• a 12 byte encryptionNonce
+• a 12-byte encryptionNonce

 • recentBlockHash, which must be within 100 blocks of the latest block